ri72miieop/CA_embeddings_infra/scripts/README.md

 ## Queue Items Analysis

-This script analyzes queue items (failed or completed) and checks which ones already exist in the CoreNN database.
+This script analyzes queue items (failed or completed) and checks which ones already exist in the Qdrant vector store.

 ### Usage